 Keith K.

 It is not the most intuitive software and is not necessarily easy to use.
-There are elements that would be improved by a bit of a UI/UX with some customers who are not as technical — I’d be happy to do this type of focus group with the team b/c I believe in the platform.
+There are elements that would be improved by a bit of UI/UX with some customers who are not as technical — I’d be happy to do this type of focus group with the team, b/c I believe in the platform.

 Our Experience:

 Additionally, Fedica offers audience sentiment analysis, which gives brands an edge in assessing how followers feel about specific topics or campaigns.
-This helps users create appropriate content strategy for the future.
+This helps users create an appropriate content strategy for the future.
 The reporting tools provide clear metrics on engagement and reach, useful for tracking growth and optimizing strategies.

 Pricing